 Pre-Disaster Hazard Mitigation Program (PDM) Through the Disaster Mitigation Act of 2000 (DMA 2000), Congress approved creation of a national Pre-Disaster Hazard Mitigation Grant program to provide a funding mechanism for all hazards and is not dependent on a Presidential disaster declaration.
 For FY2002, $25 million was appropriated for the new grant program.
 Approximately $255 million was available for competitive grants, technical assistance and program support for the Fiscal Year 2005 PDM program.
 PDM funds are available until expended.
 Congress has been authorizing around $150 million to $200 million per year for this program in recent years.
 The state hazard mitigation officers make local government officials aware when these funds are available for competitive applications.
 There is no state allocation; competition is national.

-Programs available to Repetitive Loss Properties (RFC and SRL) Both these programs were created to address the serious negative impact on the National Flood Insurance Program of properties that file repeated claims.
+Programs available to Repetitive Loss Properties (RFC and SRL) Special programs were created to address the serious negative impact on the National Flood Insurance Program of properties that file repeated claims.
 Both were authorized in 2004 by amending the National flood Insurance Act (NFIA) of 1968.
 Implementation took several years.
 Owners of qualifying properties are notified directly by the NFIP.
+The two special programs were rolled into other programs in 2012 and are no longer listed separately.

 GOHSEP delivers HMGP, FMA, RFC and SRL program information to communities through the parish offices of emergency management.
 Funds go to the local community, which must administer both the funds and the floodproofing projects.
 Funding decisions are based on FEMA eligibility criteria and state and local priorities as stated in state and local hazard mitigation plans.
 Those wishing to participate in a mitigation program should contact their parish office of emergency preparedness/management.